Subchapter 4. Construction Safety Orders

 (b) Specifications for the size and design of signs, lights, and devices used for traffic control shall be as described in the "Manual", pursuant to the provisions of California Vehicle Code Section 21400, which is incorporated by this reference.

-(d) During hours of darkness, warning garments shall be retroreflective.
+(d) During hours of darkness, warning garments shall be retroreflective and shall be manufactured in accordance with the requirements of the American National Standards Institute (ANSI)/International Safety Equipment Association (ISEA) 107-2004, High Visibility Safety Apparel and Headwear.
 The retroreflective material shall be visible at a minimum of 1,000 feet.
-The retroreflective clothing, or the retroreflective material added to the clothing, shall have a minimum of one horizontal stripe around the torso.
-White outer garments with retroreflective material that meets the above requirements may be worn during hours of darkness in lieu of colored vests, jackets and/or shirts.
+White outer garments with retroreflective material that meets the above requirements may be worn during hours of darkness but not during snow or fog conditions, in lieu of colored vests, jackets and/or shirts.

 Note: Authority cited: Section 142.3, Labor Code.
 Reference: Section 142.3, Labor Code.